 In the case of an at-risk entity, it will be presumed to be a shell company if it fails at least one of the above substance indicators.
 An undertaking presumed to be a shell may be able to rebut this presumption if it proves that it has control over its activities and bears the risks of the activities that generated the relevant income or, in the absence of income, its assets.

 It should be mentioned that the Proposal also provides for the automatic exchange of reported information between Member States through existing mechanisms of administrative cooperation.

 Finally, regarding the tax consequences. entities considered as shell entities will be refused access to DTTs or EU directives (particularly the Parent-Subsidiary and Interest-Royalty Directives) by any other Member States.
 This may lead to withholding taxes on payments made to shell entities and taxation of the shell company’s shareholder(s) on a look-through basis, as if it had directly accrued to the shareholder(s).

-Partner Global Banking & Capital Market Leader, PwC Luxembourg
+Tax Partner, Global Banking & Capital Markets Tax Leader, PwC Luxembourg